Nico-Rapallo/ProjectPenney/README.md

 ### March 2024

 ## Overview
-This repository generates and scores decks for the card version of Penney's Game and creates heatmap visualizations of win rates.
+This repository generates and scores decks for the card version of Penney's Game and creates heatmap visualizations of win/loss rates.
 It is compatable with what any n-card variant of the game where 2<=n<=7 (7 is arbitrary cut-off) and both trick and total card scoring variants.
 It contains 1-million decks pre-generated and scored as well as win/loss rate heatmap visualizations.

 ---